 $300 for a Private Baptism (Upon availability of Church & Priest) ($150 is Non-Refundable, if canceled)

-Arrange an Interview with one of our priests or deacons:
+Arrange an Interview with one of our priests:

-During which you will make reservations for the baptism and for the preparation class.
+During which you will fill out all necessary paperwork and be signed up for the preparation class.

 Both parents should be present.